tlhutch/test-playbooks/docs/test_plans/features/36_workflow_pause_approve.md

 - [x] Confirm that superuser can add workflow pause node and give various permissions to users
 - [x] Confirm that a user can convert any workflow node into a workflow pause approval node
-- [ ] Confirm indirectly in tests that an approval node can be added and approved in the following places in a workflow job template
+- [x] Confirm indirectly in tests that an approval node can be added and approved in the following places in a workflow job template
-    - [ ] In the beginning of the workflow
+    - [x] In the beginning of the workflow
-    - [ ] In between two workflow nodes
+    - [x] In between two workflow nodes
-    - [ ] At the end
+    - [x] At the end
+        - [x] Confirm that a workflow job will be failed if the approval node at the end of the branch is denied
-    - [ ] As an only node in the template
+    - [x] As an only node in the template
-- [ ] Confirm that an approval node waiting for a user to approve or deny does not impact the running of a node in another parallel path in the workflow template
+        - [x] Confirm that the approval/ denial of the approval node will directly impact the job status
-- [ ] Confirm that an approval node that has been denied does not impact the running of a node in another parallel path in the workflow template
+- [x] Confirm that an approval node does not impact the running of a node in another parallel branch in the workflow template
+    - [x] When the approval node is pending approval
+    - [x] When the approval node is denied
-- [ ] Confirm that a workflow job can be successful if an approval node has been denied but there is an alternate path to take
+- [x] Confirm that a workflow job can be successful if an approval node has been denied but there is an alternate path to take
-- [ ] Confirm that a workflow job will be failed if the approval node that has been denied is the last node

 ### Timeout Feature Verification